But they that wait upon the Lord shall renew their strength;

 * * * * *

-As it turned out, Jim had read about my expedition on the summit of Mount Baker in the Mountaineers "Journal" as well as on the front page of the Seattle Times.
-Finally getting my chance to ask him what on earth he was doing in Bothell all those decades ago, he said he had friends in town and that he had done quite a few speaking engagements in the aftermath of Everest.
+As it turned out, Jim had read about my month-long challenge atop Mount Baker in the Mountaineers "Journal", as well as on the front page of the Seattle Times.
+Finally getting my chance to ask him what on earth he was doing there in Bothell all those decades ago, he said he had friends in town and that he had done quite a few speaking engagements in the aftermath of Everest.
 Of course.
-He seemed intrigued that meeting him at such a young and tender age had had such a lasting impression upon me.
-Yes, well, yes.
+He seemed touched that having met him at such a young and tender age had had such a lasting impression upon me.
+Yes, well, yes sir!

 Back to the future I went over the next few moments ... only this time, rather than a firm and yet gentle shake of a child's hand, characteristically, Jim leaned forward as if to say something; some secret just between us.
 "Your an animal!" he shouted as he gave me a great big whack on the back!
 This is also Jim's way.
-Caught off guard, my teeth were almost sent to clattering out of my chops.
+Caught off guard, my teeth were sent to clattering.

 Giving back to the future: Glenn Williams with Cub Scout Pack 66, discussing volcanoes and dinosaurs and stuff.